 He knew there was something about Jason that he didn’t like, but his usual reliable ability to get a read on him was influenced by the fact Jason was screwing his wife.

-The pit of his stomach churned as the short run to his car moved in to a full sprint.
+The pit of his stomach churned as sprinted to his car.
 His face was now etched in fear.